oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

    ![](./images/adb-dbv_022.png " ")

-4. Like in Step 2, let's see the effects of the audit
+4. As earlier in the lab, you will return the queries on `SH1.CUSTOMERS` and view the audit records.

     - To proceed, **re-execute the same SQL query in 3 different SQL Worksheet opened in 3 web-browser window** connected with a different user (`DBA_DEBRA`, `SH1` and `APPUSER`)